Talisman9/Writing-Advanced/manuscript/chapter_02.md

 "We'll take every precaution," Alistair assured him, though he noted the archivist's priorities with interest.
 "DS Chen, please continue documenting the scene.
 I'll speak with Dr. Hawkings outside."

 As he followed Hawkings back into the corridor, Alistair glanced once more at the body.
 The deliberate positioning, the symbol on the palm, the academic setting—this was no ordinary murder.
 And in his experience, killers who took time to arrange their victims and leave marks were sending a message.

+Later that night, Alistair unlocked the door to his sparsely furnished flat near the edge of town.
+The small one-bedroom apartment contained little more than a bed, a desk, and several unpacked boxes of books—his only real indulgence.
+He'd chosen Veritas for its reputation as a quiet university town, a deliberate step away from the high-pressure homicide division in London.
+So much for quiet.

 The question was: to whom?